ikelaiah/free-pascal-cookbook/docs/index.md

 Welcome to my Free Pascal Cookbook!

-You'll find useful snippets and study notes for Object Pascal using the [Free Pascal Compiler (FPC)](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org)—perfect for saving time and making your coding journey smoother!
+This is a collection of **practical examples and tutorials** for learning Object Pascal with the [Free Pascal Compiler (FPC)](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org).
+Whether you're just starting out or you're picking up a new language, you'll find clear explanations and code you can try right away.

+**New to Free Pascal?** Start with [Hello, World!](docs/docs/basics/basic-hello-world.md) and then explore [common data types](docs/docs/basics/common-data-types.md).

-If you're seeking tutorials and in-depth technical discussions, don't miss [Resources](docs/resources/docs-sites.md).
+For more tutorials and links, check out [Resources](docs/resources/docs-sites.md).